 Replace each with a tighter rule: “fix only what’s specified; flag other issues as TODOs.”

-Force Claude to commit after each plan step.
-Each commit’s diff is the auditable unit:
+Then force a commit after each plan step so each commit’s diff is the auditable unit:

 After each step: